inded/Jekyll_modern-blog/_posts/2017-01-18-prepared-checklist.markdown

 ---
 title:  "Rules and Prepared Checklist Questionnaire"
 ---
-Conditions which are required by Rules(laws) for a functional SDMC in a school:
+Conditions which are required by Rules (Right To Education) for a functional SDMC in a school:

 ### Formation Requirements